Sunwood-ai-labs/ClipMaster/docs/README.en.md

 3. **Basic Usage**:
    - Clipboard contents are automatically displayed.
-   - Click the "Process with LLM" button to process text using an LLM.
+   - Click the "Process with LLM" button to process the text using an LLM.
    - Select past clipboard entries from the sidebar to reuse them.

 ## 📚 Project Structure